tryton-vanmeer/tryton-vanmeer.github.io/content/about.md

 +++
+title= "About"
-title= "Programmer Who Loves Linux and Computer Hardware" id = "about"
+id = "about"
 +++

+## Programmer Who Loves Linux and Computer Hardware

 # Projects